Sample Report — This is what every Full Scan produces

 2

-An excellent VO2max of 51.6 ml/kg/min and a resting heart rate of 58 bpm confirm elite cardiovascular conditioning perfectly suited for the endurance demands of a midfield role.
+An excellent VO2max of 49.9 ml/kg/min and a resting heart rate of 58 bpm provide a robust aerobic foundation for sustained athletic performance and rapid recovery.

 3